Swiss Federal Supreme Court’s case law in international and domestic arbitration : case law summary

 Law degree (magna cum laude), University of Neuchâtel, Switzerland (2002)

-Swiss Arbitration Association (ASA) and ASA Below 40
+Swiss Arbitration Association (ASA)

 Swiss Bar Association (FSA)